Hormones play a BIG role in how you look and feel.

 As a result, this fake estrogen is stuck in your body and will continue to wreak havoc on your system.

 This everyday exposure to chemicals build up over time.

-A serious problem with some of these chemicals is that they, like BPA, have a molecular structure that looks like the hormone estrogen, and your body can’t tell the difference.
+A serious problem with some of these chemicals is that they, like BPA, have a molecular structure that looks like the hormone estrogen.
+Therefore, your body can’t tell the difference.